FlameVortex/Stylish-Name-Maker/README.md

 ## Why Use This Tool?

 ### 🔥 Facebook Capital Letter Bypass
 Facebook has a strict policy against all capital letter names.
-When you try to write your name in all caps (like "JOHN SMITH"), Facebook will reject it.
+When you try to write your name in all caps (like "FLAME VORTEX"), Facebook will reject it.
 But with this tool, you can bypass that restriction!

 **How it works:**
 - These Cherokee Unicode characters look identical to English capital letters